david-dfe/hmcts-dev-test-task-manager/README.md

 ## 🚀 Features

 - View all tasks
+- Create a new task
+- Find and edit a task by its id
+- Delete a task
 - Connects to a Rails API backend
 - API documentation powered by Swagger